Boost your brain (and gut and nervous system) power with B

 B vitamins and methylmalonic acid are connected, how they are checked

-and how important they are to a smooth functioning
+and how crucial they are to a smooth functioning

 body system.
 Eugene vitamin B deficiencies need to be checked.

-Your Eugene chiropractor is just the one to put a
+Your Eugene chiropractor is just the one to shine a

 spotlight on them.
 Chiropractic services address the